raynamharris/IntegrativeProjectWT2015/README.md

 This directory contains both raw and intermediate data files.
 - Intermediate data files have alphanumeric prefixes that correspond to the R script that created them.
 - Raw files have a numeric prefix (aka lack an alphabetical character) that indicates whether it is for behavior, ephys, or RNA-seq.
-- Files with more genearl names were created for NCBI or another public repository
+- Files with more general names were created for public repositories